 A time-tested strategy, the 3-2-1 backup principle provides a robust foundation for data protection:

-• 3 Copies.
-Keep three copies of your website data – the original and two backups.
+- 3 copies.
+Keep three copies of your website data: the original and two backups.
 This ensures redundancy and minimizes the risk of losing your precious digital assets.

-• 2 Different Media.
+- 2 different media.
 Store your backups on two different types of storage media, such as external hard drives and cloud servers.
 This guards against data loss due to a single technology failure.

-• 1 Offsite Backup.
+- 1 offsite backup.
 Secure one copy of your backup offsite – away from your physical location.
 This shields your data from local disasters like fires, floods, or theft.

 Regular testing of backup restoration

 Backing up your website is only half the battle.
-Regularly testing the restoration process is equally crucial.
+Regularly testing the restoration process is equally important.
 Perform practice restoration drills to ensure your backup files are intact and can be successfully used to restore your website.

 This proactive approach helps you catch any issues before they become critical, giving you the confidence your backups are reliable and effective.